TAMU-CPT/docker-recipes/README.md

-django | Standardised container for all of our Django backend services onto_api | Serve OBO files as .json, statically phage-registry | Phage registry service sentry | Our sentry deployment, probably not the best to use staticfiles | Static file server. urlremap | Remap URLs in a docker container (nice for giant docker-compose files)
+django | Standardised container for all of our Django backend services onto_api | Serve OBO files as .json, statically phage-registry | Phage registry service staticfiles | Static file server. urlremap | Remap URLs in a docker container (nice for giant docker-compose files)